void-linux/void-packages/Manual.md

 - `version` is the version number used to compare against upstream versions.
 Example: `version=${version//./_}`

+<a id="patches"></a>
+### Handling patches

+Sometimes software needs to be patched, most commonly to fix bugs that have been found or to fix compilation with new software.

+To handle this, xbps-src has patching functionality.
+It will look for all files that match the glob `srcpkgs/$pkgname/patches/*.{diff,patch}` and will automatically apply all files it finds using `patch(1)` with `-Np0`.
+This happens during the `do_patch()` phase.
+The variable `PATCHESDIR` is available in the template, pointing to the `patches` directory.

+The patching behaviour can be changed in the following ways:

+- A file called `series` can be created in the `patches` directory with a newline separated list of patches to be applied in the order presented.
+When present xbps-src will only apply patches named in the `series` file.

+- A file with the same name as one of the patches but with `.args` as extension can be used to set the args passed to `patch(1)`.
+As an example, if `foo.patch` requires special arguments to be passed to `patch(1)` that can't be used when applying other patches, `foo.patch.args` can be created containing those args.

 <a id="build_scripts"></a>
 ### build style scripts